pytest-dev/pytest-django/docs/database.rst

 access.
 By default your tests will fail if they try to access the database.
 Only if you explicitly request database access will this be allowed.
-This encourages you to keep database-needing tests to a minimum which and it makes it very clear what code uses the database.
+This encourages you to keep database-needing tests to a minimum which makes it very clear what code uses the database.

 Enabling database access in tests
 ---------------------------------